-select an effect in the Effect Room and then click for the add it to the effect track at the current position of the timeline slider.
+select an effect in the Effect Room and then click to the effect track at the current position of the timeline slider.

 Note: videos effects in the effect track are applied to all the video tracks that are positioned above it in the timeline.